vallgroup/Torque-Theme/docs/developing.md

 > Dev is done here, the rest is automatic

-2. Webpack (when configured correctly) is watching for file changes, and will directly copy example.php from the src to its' respective location inside of wp-content.
+2. Webpack (when configured correctly) is watching for file changes, and will directly copy example.php from the src to its' respective location inside of the wp-content in our project root.

-3. Since wp-content is linked to the wordpress installation inside of the docker container via a bind mount, the site is updated too.
+3. Since our wp-content is linked to the wordpress installation inside of the docker container via a bind mount, the site is updated too.

 **Note:** This would be the same process for js or scss files, except they would also be transformed/compiled/minified by webpack during the copy process.

-### Usage

-#### Creating a new package using yarn workspaces and webpack
+## Creating a new package using yarn workspaces and webpack

 > See themes/torque/ for a good example of a configured workspace